Topology

 Ray offset

 Adjust where the bake calculations start from on the bake object.
-By default they start 5% away from the surface, which avoids certain artifacts.
+By default they start 5% away from the surface, which avoids most common artifacts.
 If the target objects are very far away from the bake object, this offset might need to be increased.

 Reproject to vertex